aidamian/cpu_serving/README.md

 - Large CPU runs benefit from setting `OMP_NUM_THREADS`, `MKL_NUM_THREADS`, and `VLLM_WORKER_CPU_THREADS`; the scripts set these automatically when `--num-threads` is provided.
 - vLLM CPU support is evolving; enabling `--enforce-eager` often yields more predictable behavior at the expense of throughput.
 - Peak memory estimates rely on periodic RSS sampling through `psutil`; adjust the sampling rate in `src/cpu_serving/benchmarks.py` if more precision is required.
+- The default interpreter candidates favour Python 3.12 for Transformers and python3.13 for vLLM when available, matching the latest supported PyTorch wheels.
+Override the interpreter by exporting `VIRTUALENV_HOME` and ensuring the desired binary is on `PATH`.